By: Ivan Hewett / The Daily Telegraph Translation: Telegrafi.com

-If any song deserves to be called "iconic", it is this song Non, You are in Regrette Rien [No, I don't regret anything] – composed by Charles Dumont [1929-2024], who died [on November 18] aged 95.
-But iconic for what, exactly?
-A simple answer would be: the singer who made that song famous, Édith Piaf [1915-1963].
-She herself was an icon of that unique, precious and now extinct form of French folk song known as chanson [chanson].
+If any song deserves to be called "iconic", it is this song Non, You are in Regrette Rien [No, I don't regret anything] - composed by Charles Dumont [1929-2024], who passed away [November 18] at the age of 95.
+But iconic of what, exactly?
+A simple answer would be: the singer who made the song famous, Édith Piaf [1915-1963].
+She herself was an icon of that unique, precious and now extinct form of French folk song known as chanson.

 When Dumont and his lyricist, Michel Vaucaire, visited the famous singer in October 1960, it was their third attempt to convince her to sing one of their songs.
 Not surprisingly, Piaf had previously ignored both unknown authors.
 The 45-year-old star was at the peak of her career and, no doubt, overwhelmed by many well-known and aspiring authors.
 He had just sold all the tickets for two concerts in Carnegie [Carnegie Hall] and had completed a triumphant international tour.
 But her health was deteriorating and she passed out twice on stage from pancreatitis and jaundice.
 The media, pessimistic about its chances of survival, had called that tour the "suicide tour".